rbtnn/vim-grizzly/README.md

 This is a pattern of prompt.

 ### g:grizzly\_history (default: `'~/.grizzly_history'`)
-This is a path to save the histories in a terminal buffer.
+This is a path to save histories.

 ## Screenshots